 The system provided by Google has many more features than Jetpack.
 It does not come with a plugin, but gives you a code to place within your site’s source code.
 Fortunately, there are plugins that will place that code there for you.
 The one used here is called “Google Analytics for WordPress” and is available in the Plugin Directory.

 The first step to using Google Analytics is to create an account within the system.
 Navigate to the service’s front page and click on “Sign in” if you already have a Google account, or “Create account” if you do not.
 Once you are signed in, click on “Admin” on the right of the orange bar near the top of the page.
 Once the page loads, click on “New account” under the Accounts tab, and enter your website’s information.
 On the next page, you will be asked to enter some information about how the tracking code will be used.
-Once that is done, you will be presented with some code that looks similar to this:
+Once that is done, you will be presented with some code.

 Normally you would have to place that code on your website by editing a file, but the plugin mentioned earlier will do that for us.
 In the settings page for Google Analytics for WordPress, you have the option to manually enter your UA code, which is the XXXXX-Y in the provided tracking code, just after _gaq.push([‘_setAccount’, ‘UA-.
 The other settings can be left as their defaults, and once you save that information, data collection should begin.